ianp5uk/cicd-pipeline-train-schedule-cd/README.md

 # cicd-pipeline-train-schedule-cd

+This app is intended to be used as a sample application for a series of hands-on learning activities on CI/CD using Jenkins and Gradle.
 This is a simple train schedule app written using nodejs.
-It is intended to be used as a sample application for a series of hands-on learning activities.

 ## Running the app